Al Cole: Heavyweight

 Cole went up to heavyweight without losing his title.
 In his first heavyweight fight, Cole was nearly swept on all cards by Tim Witherspoon in a unanimous decision loss.

 A year later, Cole was TKO'd by Michael Grant in the 10th round.
 Cole then had brief success by drawing over ten rounds with up and coming, undefeated prospect Kirk Johnson.
 Johnson was to win the rematch via unanimous decision, a loss which began Cole's career downfall.

 Cole went on to lose to Corrie Sanders and Jameel McCline.
 Cole's career then had a brief resurgence with a victory over undefeated Vincent Maddalone, a unanimous decision over David Izonritei, and a draw with Jeremy Williams).
 Cole failed to build on the momentum though, dropping decisions to Lance Whitaker, former heavyweight champion Hasim Rahman, and finally a TKO loss to Sultan Ibragimov.
 Cole then retired, but returned to defeat heavyweight prospect Joey "Minnesota Ice" Abell on September 5 in Sweden.
 A year later, he was defeated by fringe contender Timur Ibragimov.
 Cole had scheduled to fight a rematch with Abell in 2010 in Uganda, but that bout fell through.
 Reflecting on his long career in boxing, Cole noted "I gave people what they wanted to see-an action-packed fight."

-Life as a trainer
+Training career

 Cole is now a professional boxing trainer.
-He is currently training USBA Heavyweight Champion Maurice Harris for Boxing 360.
+He has trained USBA Heavyweight Champion Maurice Harris for Boxing 360.